glschull/SimulationTheoryTests/REDDIT_IMMEDIATE_KARMA_CONTENT.md

 - **Validate results** - compare statistics before/after imputation
 - **Consider domain knowledge** - sometimes missing means something specific

-In my physics research, missing data often means "below detection threshold" rather than truly missing, which changes how we handle it!
+In my self-taught journey analyzing physics data, missing data often means "below detection threshold" rather than truly missing, which changes how we handle it!

 What type of data are you working with?
 The best approach depends on your specific use case.
 ```